 These quick Candied Jalapenos are the perfect combination of spicy and sweet.
-Also known as Cowboy Candy, they’re easy to make and oh-so delicious.
+They’re easy to make and oh-so delicious.
 They’re perfect on top of BBQ, salads, sandwiches, and more.
 One bite and you’ll be hooked!

 Candied jalapeno peppers are a great way to turn spicy jalapenos into sweet, bite-sized treats that still bring the heat.
 I personally find myself growing a couple jalapenos in the garden each year just so I have an excuse to make these!
-They’re also known as Cowboy Candy, and it’s no surprise why.
 These jalapenos are sweet, spicy, and delicious, and I eat them faster than a kid eats his Halloween candy.

 Jalapenos are a spicy pepper that are bursting with flavor, so they’re perfect to be pickled and sweetened up.
 By boiling them with sugar and vinegar, you create a beautiful balance between sweet, spicy, and acidic.
 Even though they’re still spicy (and they’re supposed to be!), they now have a sweet flavor that makes them more manageable (and crazy addictive!).